Lolita the orca dies in captivity before return to the PNW

 The southern resident orcas haven’t recovered from the capture era, dwindling to just 73, one of the smallest populations since the census began.
 In 2005, the southern residents were listed as endangered under the Endangered Species Act, and a recovery plan was finished in 2008.

-“It’s on us,” said Jay Julius, former chair of the Lummi Nation and president of nonprofit Se’Si’Le.
+“It’s on us,” Julius said.
 “It’s on all of us for buying into the bureaucracy and managing them to extinction.”

 “It forces us as humans to look at ourselves and ask ourselves: What the hell have we become?”
 Julius said.
 “We capture, we kidnapped and drive to extinction to make profits.”